gyrogovernance/science/docs/Findings/Analysis_CGM_Units.md

 ### 1.1 The Fundamental Shift

 Traditional physics treats observation as secondary, something that reveals pre-existing reality.
-The CGM framework inverts this relationship entirely: observation is the primary process through which reality achieves coherent existence.
+The CGM framework inverts this relationship: observation becomes the primary process generating physical structure.
 Physical units become the geometric requirements for this observational coherence to manifest across scales.

-This paradigm shift resolves fundamental puzzles:
+This approach addresses fundamental puzzles:
 - Measurement problem: Wavefunction collapse becomes geometric alignment with observational requirements
 - Quantum-classical transition: Emerges as the scale where observational geometry becomes classical
 - Fine-tuning: Constants are geometrically necessary, not empirically contingent